CreateTheBridge/ghost-manager/README.md

 # Ghost Manager

-Ghost Manager is a Ruby command line gem created to simply the process of installing, updating, and theming Ghost, a popular blogging platform. https://ghost.org
+Ghost Manager is a Ruby command line gem created to simplify the process of installing, updating, and theming Ghost, a popular blogging platform. https://ghost.org

 ## Installation